I never expected that Sasha Conlan would become my best friend.

 Me: When I’m at your apartment, I often see you whip up simple food that’s consistently super-tasty and fast.
 I find it really hard to hit that mark.
 What’s your strategy for everyday cooking at home when you're at work till evening time, how do you manage to get everyone around the table?

 Sasha: I’m not a fussy cook at all but I am a planner, and I have a helper, Roan, who is a terrific cook.
 She and I tend to split the cooking between us – I find it therapeutic to prepare meals and we usually plan a few weeks of nightly menus at a time to avoid last minute panic.
-With everyone’s after school activities, we might get to eat together two or three times a week if we’re lucky, but we always have dinner together on Sunday evenings, no matter what.
+There are lots of after school activities, but we always eat together as a family, around the table, no matter what.

 I have a handful of trusty default weeknight suppers; my kids are generally not great fish lovers, so I find roast chicken or a rack of lamb dead easy and satisfying, but a favourite is this very simple Roast Pork Shoulder which is always demolished and is now a weekly favourite.
 Dinner that’s hands-on seems to work really well because everyone helps themselves, like Chicken Fajitas.
 A weekly favourite for Jonny and I is Roasted Red Snapper in Tamari or miso-glazed cod (or barramundi works as well).
 I serve any of these with mashed potatoes, rice cooked in chicken bone broth or if the oven is on, roast potatoes.